cfpb/sentia/README.md

 * `bower install`
 * `grunt build`
 * Create a localVars.js file in `/dist/local/` and add the line `var serverUrl = [Your Edda IP Address]:[Edda Port]/`, replacing the bracketed values with your internal server URLs
-* `python -m SimpleHTTPServer` in the `/dist` directory
-* Your app should be running on localhost:8000
+* Node Application running on localhost:3000.
+(Use server.js to run Node application)

 NOTE: Requires a running Netflix Edda instance.